makevoid/checkbox_accetta_diritti/README.md

 Contratto tra gestore dei dati e utente del servizio

-Contract between user with/vs the service that handles the datas
+Contract between user with/vs the service that handles (in this case, writes) the user data into the blockchain

 ---